Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

 where $\theta$ is the angle between the tangent to the fluid free surface and axis of the pipe.
 It is the vertical component of the force, $F_{\mathrm{vert}} = F \operatorname{cos} \theta$, which balances the pressure difference in $\mathbf{e}_{z}$ direction, yielding:

+Rate of change of the momentum hides one extra term of order $O(\alpha)$ which has to be neglected for the sake of consistency:

-Momentum balance equation \eqref{eq::PreGeneralisedWashburn} inherits two unknown functions, $\overline{v}(t)$ and $h(t)$, unrelated so far.
-Having in mind that $\overline{v}(t)$ is the mean velocity of the fluid, uniformly distributed along the column, we may assume with sufficient accuracy that the following holds:
+Finally, momentum balance equation \eqref{eq::PreGeneralisedWashburn} still inherits two unknown functions, $\overline{v}_{h}(t)$ and $h(t)$, unrelated so far.
+Having in mind that $\overline{v}_{h}(t)$ is the mean velocity of the fluid at the meniscus, it is natural to assume the following relation:

-Substituting \eqref{eq::SurfaceTension} and \eqref{eq::VelocityDefinition} into momentum balance equation \eqref{eq::PreGeneralisedWashburn}, we arrive at:
+Substituting \eqref{eq::SurfaceTension}, \eqref{eq::MomentumRateApprox} and \eqref{eq::VelocityDefinition} into momentum balance equation \eqref{eq::PreGeneralisedWashburn}, we arrive at:

-which will be referred to as \emph{generalized Washburn equation} in the sequel.
+which will be referred to as \emph{the generalized Washburn equation} in the sequel.
 If the circular cross section of the pipe were constant, with radius equal to the radius of the base, $R(z) = R(0) = R_{0}$, then the generalized Washburn equation \eqref{eq::GeneralisedWashburn} reduces to the standard Washburn equation \eqref{Intro:Washburn}.

-This Section will be concluded with the result that can be derived from \eqref{eq::GeneralisedWashburn}.
-Namely, its stationary solution, $h(t) = \overline{h} = \mathrm{const.}$, determines the equilibrium height of the fluid column:

-Note that it is not determined explicitly.
-On the other hand, \eqref{Intro:Washburn} yields the well known equilibrium height $h_{\mathrm{e}}$, usually referred to as Jurin height:

-\paragraph{Remark about the initial conditions} The usual initial contition $h(0) = 0$ gives rise to singularity.
-In order to avoid that, we propose $h(0) =c$, $0<c \ll 1$.
-However, from the Poiseuille flow assumption, it follows that velocity at the pipe wall equals zero for every $t$.
-Since the liquid column rises in the pipe, this is known as the Huh-Scriven paradox.
-Additionally, we suppose that initial velocity equals zero, i.e. $\overline{v}(0) = h'(0) = 0$.
+\paragraph{Remark about the initial conditions} The usual initial condition $h(0) = 0$, which is also physically appealing, gives rise to a singularity.
+It appears in the inertial term and prevents regular solution of the problem.
+In order to avoid that, we propose $h(0) = c$, $0 < c \ll 1$, like in \cite{rapajic2025134842}, to facilitate numerical computations.
+Additionally, we suppose that initial velocity equals zero, i.e. $\overline{v}_{h}(0) = \mathrm{d}h(0)/\mathrm{d}t = 0$.